Tax Rules for P&L Estimation

 - Sums the estimated tax across all countries

-- Includes the total as a Tax (Estimated) line item in the P&L waterfall
+- Surfaces the total as a Tax (Estimated) line in the P&L breakdown

 Taxes Included vs. Excluded